FaraiMajor/veryrare-clothing/README.md

 - Login/Log out or set up a New Account(Register)
 - View list of different products
 - Filter products based on category
+- Arrange products based on price and alphabetical order of product names
 - Add and remove them from Cart
 - Proceed to checkout page to buy the product
 - Create orders and Make payments